-Disbursement: All payments should be made by check, debit card, electronic transfer or direct deposit.
-Every transaction requires supporting documentation in the form of an invoice, receipt or check request form.
+Disbursement: All payments will be made by check, debit card, electronic transfer, or direct deposit, and entered into the bookkeeping system.
+Every transaction requires supporting documentation in the form of an invoice, receipt, or check request form that will be maintained for three years.

-Check signing: The minister, board president, vice-president and treasurer are authorized to sign checks on behalf of Northlake.
+Check signing: In order of preference, the minister, board president, and treasurer are authorized to sign checks on behalf of Northlake.

-Electronic funds transfers: The bookkeeper or campus administrator is authorized to make electronic payments for utility bills, mortgage payments and all other expenses approved by the minister, board president or treasurer.
+Electronic funds transfers: The staff person handling bookkeeping will be authorized to make electronic payments for utility bills, mortgage payments and all other expenses approved by the minister, board president or treasurer.
 Automatic payments may be established for regular recurring bills.

-Debit cards: Staff members are authorized to use debit cards on behalf of Northlake, all receipts must be given to the bookkeeper or administrator for reconciliation monthly.
+Debit cards: Staff members are authorized to use debit cards on behalf of Northlake, all receipts must be given to the staff person handling bookkeeping to complete the monthly banking reconciliation.
 If a receipt is lost or unavailable a missing receipt form may be substituted.

-Payroll: Payroll is initiated by the bookkeeper or campus administrator.
+Payroll: Payroll is initiated by the staff person handling bookkeeping.
 The minister will receive reports on the net payroll and confirm approval each pay cycle.

-Background checks: Before any person becomes a check signer or is issued a debit card they must pass a background check, which will be renewed every two years.
+Background checks: Before any person becomes a check-signer or is issued a debit card they must pass a background check that will be renewed every two years.

-Limitations: Any commitments or payments that would take a budget line item \$200 or 10% over budget, whichever is greater, requires approval from the treasurer or finance committee.
-Any check that is not a regular recurring bill and is over \$2000 requires two signatures.
+Limitations: Any commitments or payments that would be a budget line item of \$200, or 10% over budget, whichever is greater, requires approval from the treasurer or FIC.
+Any check that is not a regular recurring bill and is over \$2,000 requires two signatures.
 No one will authorize or sign a check payable to themselves.